iTEEECH/store-mongodb/README.md

 ## Description

-A RESTful API which allows to perform CRUD operations on musics.
+A RESTful API which allows to perform CRUD operations on musics with mongo database.

 ## Installation